 All of the roads will be open to normal public use.
 Traffic control will be in place in the downtown area, but outside of downtown, all regular rules of the road apply and cyclists are expected to follow all normal traffic rules.
+Failure to follow Rules of the Road may result in disqualification from the race.
 There are hazards along the route including narrow shoulders, truck traffic, dogs, etc. Pay attention out there!

 No ear buds, earphones, or anything else that would limit hearing can be used during this or any leg of The Big Hurt.

-Spectators can observe the race from the turnaround point at Freshwater Bay County Park and along Oak Street at the West End Park.
+Spectators can observe the race from the turnaround point at Freshwater Bay County Park and along Oak Street at the Waterfront Park.